-- (A) The provisions of this Mercy Rule apply to all Junior Competition home and away Matches, but do not apply to finals Matches. - (B) Regardless of the actual Match score, the official final winning margin between Teams in a Junior Competition Match cannot exceed: - (i) sixty (60) points for all Grades up to and including Under 14's; - (ii) seventy-five (75) points for Under 15's to Under 18's. - (C) Where the score differential between Teams at the end of the first (1st), second (2nd) or third (3rd) quarter equals or exceeds the points margin specified in Rule 15.2.8(B) for the relevant Grade, the requirements of Table 19 apply.
+- (A) The provisions of this Mercy Rule apply to all Junior Competition home and away Matches, but do not apply to finals Matches. - (B) Regardless of the actual Match score, the official final winning margin between Teams in a Junior Competition Match cannot exceed: - (i) sixty (60) points for all Grades up to and including Under 14's & all Youth Girls; - (ii) ninety (90) points for Under 15's to Under 17's. - (C) Where the score differential between Teams at the end of the first (1st), second (2nd) or third (3rd) quarter equals or exceeds the points margin specified in Rule 16.2.8(B) for the relevant Grade, the requirements of Table 19 apply.